Pedestrian Accident Lawyer in Allentown, PA

 Economic Damages

-Economic damages pertain to tangible expenses incurred such as property damage, medical bills, lost wages, and other expenses related to the accident that you would not have incurred if the accident hadn’t happened.
+Economic damages pertain to tangible expenses incurred, such as property damage, medical bills, lost wages, and other costs related to the accident that you would not have incurred if the accident hadn’t happened.

 Noneconomic Damages

-Noneconomic damages are harder to prove but just as relevant depending on the severity of your injuries and associated trauma.
-This form of compensation may cover pain and suffering, anxiety, post-traumatic stress, loss of enjoyment of life, embarrassment, and other factors that are life-changing but more difficult to monetize.
+Non-economic damages are harder to prove but just as relevant, depending on the severity of your injuries and associated trauma.
+This form of compensation may cover pain and suffering, anxiety, post-traumatic stress, loss of enjoyment of life, embarrassment, and other factors that are life-changing but more challenging to monetize.

 Experienced Pennsylvania Pedestrian Accident Lawyer